 Here, you want to explain to employees (new and existing) the expectations regarding the use of company property.
 Offer specific examples of appropriate and inappropriate use.

 - Appropriate Use of Telephone.
 State the expectations the company has for telephone (landline and mobile) use in and out of the workplace.

-- Appropriate Use of Internet.
-Outline the standard use of Internet in the workplace.
+- Appropriate Use of the Internet.
+Outline the standard use of the Internet in the workplace.
 Touch on things like banned websites, personal use and monitoring practices.

 Social media is everywhere, so consider investing your time into developing an entire policy.
 Our Social Media Policy Checklist can help you with that.

 - Appropriate Use of E-mail.
 Explain standards for email use in the workplace.
 Remember to clarify things like personal use and best practices for safety (not clicking on unknown links, encryption, etc. ).

 - Appropriate Use of Company Vehicles.
 Communicate the basic rules for company vehicles including what to do if you get a ticket and how mileage reimbursement works.

 Include something like this to prevent inappropriate use of company-issued mobile devices:

 “Mobile devices issued by [Company Name] are intended to be used for business purposes only.
 The company reserves the right to monitor employee usage of the device and review mobile phone bills to confirm proper usage.
 This includes cellular phones and tablets.”